Rovers (Australia): Region Rover Councils

-Branch rover councils
+Branch Rover Councils

-The branch rover council (BRC) is composed of representatives from each of the regional rover councils (in states that have them) or directly from units and may also have representatives from sub-committees (for events, property, marketing, motorsport, etc.).
-This body approves branch awards, coordinates training, liaises with other BRCs and National Rover Council, develops policies and initiatives and encourages the further development of Rovering and the Rover program.
+The Branch Rover Council (BRC) is composed of representatives from each of the RRCs (in states that have them) or directly from Units and may also have representatives from sub-committees (for events, property, marketing, motorsport, etc.).
+This body approves Branch awards, co-ordinates training, liaises with other BRCs and the National Rover Council, develops policies and initiatives and encourages the further development of Rovering and the Rover program.

-These bodies also communicate with their respective branch organisations where the whole state is organised and branch rover councils send their elected members to represent rover interests.
-BRC commissioners and chairs directly represent rovers to the wider organisation in this way.
+These bodies also communicate with their respective Branch organisations where the whole state is organised and BRCs send their elected members to represent Rover interests.
+BRC Commissioners and Chairs directly represent Rovers to the wider organisation in this way.

-BRCs also have a number of sub-committees which organise various parts of rovering life.
-For example, these may include:
+BRCs also have a number of sub-committees which organise various parts of Rovering life.
+These may include: